arun-curriculum/Ruby-on-Rails-Day/morning.md

 ####Objects
 - Ruby is a proper object-oriented language.
 - "Classes" wrap methods that are related to that object.
-- Instead of prototypes in JS that relate to some object, we have classes that encapsulate methods.
 - Classes can also inherit from other classes - this is called extension.
 We will get to this later.

 ```